ingesolvoll/lein-maven-plugin/README.md

 ## Limitations

 The plugin implementation is simplistic for now, so there are some limitations.
 Those are:
-* Command and arguments must be separated with 1 space between them.
-That's because the plugin does a simple string split on whitespace to parse the arguments.
 * No `do`.
 You can only use single lein plugins with args, like in the example.
 * No `clean`.
 You need to configure maven to do that.